Characterising the infinite volume scaling limit of gradient models with non-convex energy: Setting and results

 \item To keep our presentation as simple as possible we have chosen to concentrate on the case of scalar-valued fields with nearest-neighbour interaction.
 We are not aware of any reason why the method presented in this article could not be extended to the more general setting of \cite{ABKM}, but we have not attempted to do so.
 We note that, despite the restriction to nearest-neighbour potentials, expressions with higher discrete derivatives appear in our analysis: see the definition of relevant Hamiltonians in Section \ref{S4:func} and the norms introduced in Section \ref{S4:Norms}.
 This is an artefact of our method.
 The associated range constant $R$ should therefore not be confused with the range of the interaction, which is always one in this work.

 \item Hilger \cite{Hil16} proved the \emph{torus scaling limit} as above for some positive matrix $\bq\in\R^{d\times d}_{\rm sym} $ as the limiting covariance matrix.

-\item The need for subsequences in our statement is due to the fact that we perturb the finite-volume enormalisation group flow in \cite{AKM16,ABKM}.
-In a similar way to Hilger in \cite{Hil20(2)}, we can extend our analysis to the infinite-volume version.
-This version is needed for the so-called \emph{mesoscopic scaling limit}, which we approach in future work.
+\item The need for subsequences in our statement is due to the fact that we base our approach on the finite-volume renormalisation group flow in \cite{AKM16,ABKM}.
+In a similar way to Hilger in \cite{Hil20(2)}, we expect that the analysis in this article could be extended to the infinite volume flow, thereby obviating the requirement of taking limits along a subsequence.

 \end{enumerate} \end{remark}